Enderman-brewer/TTS-with-AI-Enderman-brewer/README.md

+# WARNING
+This code is untested at the moment and may be unstable

 # Settings

 This file contains information about the various settings available in the project and how to configure them.

 ## Adjustable Settings

-The following settings can be adjusted to customize the behavior of the project:
+The following settings can be adjusted to customize the behaviour of the project:

 **General**